 Bonny Roberton ahead, but with big black clouds lurking above – we arrived home just seconds before a short-lived blizzard began.
 We got back in just 2.5 hours – less than half what it had taken on the way out.

 If anyone is thinking of giving this route a bash, then those of a campervan persuasion can find free designated campervan parking (yes, overnight!) in Hawick by the river.
-The town has lots of supermarkets for stocking up on supplies and also a Wetherspoon for cyclist-sized meals on the return.
+The town has lots of supermarkets for stocking up on supplies and also a Wetherspoon for cheap, cyclist-sized meals upon the return.